-JH: I can't think of anything else on my head right now.
+JH: I can't think of anything else off the top of my head right now.

 ER: We greatly appreciate your time and sharing your story and being able to share with others who have gone through this experience, or people that haven't gone through it to get better insight of what recovery and resilience looks like.
 So, we appreciate you sharing your story with us today.